gergap/source-id/README.md

       systems like Git and Subversion, but not for CVS, which has only file based revision numbers.

+See https://www.netbsd.org/docs/kernel/elf-notes.html for more details on ELF Note elements.

-This section can be created simply using 'GNU as (assembler)':
+The section .note.gnu.source-id can be created simply using 'GNU as (assembler)':

         .section ".note.gnu.source-id", "a"
         .p2align 2          # 4 byte aligned